joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 that will happen off in the distant future, but that the age of conscious computers is upon us already.
 David Chalmers [famously argued][2] that we must be open to the idea that any feedback system --- even one as simple as a [thermostat][1] --- is conscious, even if in a limited way.
-And recently AI researcher Ilya Sutskever [speculated][3] that today's large neural networks may be "slightly conscious."
+Recently AI researcher Ilya Sutskever [speculated][3] that today's large neural networks may be "slightly conscious."
+And a few months later Google engineer Blake Lemoine was fired after [going public][23] with his concerns that the [LaMDA language model][24] is sentient.

 The idea that consciousness is fundamentally computational is admittedly attractive.
 At the core of the philosophy of mind is what Chalmers called "the